(813) 289-1200 Give

 Ocular Research Center

-The Ocular Research Center at Lions Eye Institute is a one-of-a-kind model.
-It is the first and only combined eye bank and ocular research center in the world.
-Our research center empowers scientists to conduct real-time studies of healthy and diseased ocular tissue.
-This breakthrough model answers a critical need by providing normal and diseased human eye tissue to advance our understanding of events that lead to blindness.
-We collaborated with leading industry institutions to develop a pre-clinical research model that offers unparalled quality, volume of human ocular tissue, and unique research facilities for pharmaceutical and medical device studies.
+The Ocular Research Center at Lions World Vision Institute is the first and only combined eye bank and ocular research center in the world.
+Our research center empowers scientists to conduct real-time studies of ocular tissue.
+This breakthrough model answers a critical need by providing healthy and diseased human ocular tissue to advance our understanding of events that lead to blindness.
+We collaborate with leading industry institutions to develop pre-clinical research models that offer unparalleled quality, volume of human ocular tissue, and unique research facilities for pharmaceutical and medical device studies.

 Step 9

 Restoring sight and transforming lives is impossible for one organization to do alone.
 We rely on our donor families, healthcare partners, and surgeon partners to make our mission possible.
-In return we offer a variety of services for these key members of our community including a letter-writing program for donor families and recipients, training and reporting for our healthcare partners, and continuing education opportunities for our surgeon partners.
+In return we offer a variety of services for this community of compassion, including grief resources, events, and a letter-writing program for donor families and recipients; training and reporting for our healthcare partners; and continuing education opportunities for our surgeon partners.

 Step 10

-The Lions Eye Institute Foundation is a separate 501(c)3 nonprofit organization, governed by our own Board of Directors, that is responsible for raising funds to advance the mission and vision of the Lions Eye Institute for Transplant & Research.
-Foundation contributors help restore sight and enhance lives, fund our Ocular Research Center, Surgeon Training Programs, Vision Health Program, Gratis Ocular Tissue Program, and COVID-19 Emergency Relief Fund, among many other worthwhile programs.
+The Lions World Vision Institute Foundation is a separate 501(c)3 nonprofit organization, governed by its own Board of Directors, that is responsible for raising funds to advance the mission and vision of the Lions World Vision Institute.
+Foundation contributors help restore sight and enhance lives, fund our Ocular Research Center, Surgeon Training Programs, Vision Health Program, and Gratis Ocular Tissue Program, among many other worthwhile programs.

 Join Our Newsletter